-VPN users must switch to GlobalProtect by 2022
+VPN users must use GlobalProtect by the end of 2021

 Pilot testing of Palo Alto’s GlobalProtect virtual private network (VPN) continued in September.
 GlobalProtect will become the central VPN service for all University of Utah and University of Utah Health staff, faculty, students, and affiliates, and the Cisco AnyConnect VPN will be turned off on a date to be determined.

 A VPN is essentially a “tunnel” that makes your device’s internet traffic unrecognizable to internet service providers, network owners, and malicious actors.
 It does this by adding a layer of encryption, or coded language, that only your VPN client and a VPN server understand.

 The U’s VPNs provide off-campus users with a secure connection to the university network when they need to access resources such as local/departmental file shares, private IP-addressed systems, some Marriott Library databases, Epic (clinical) applications, and Webtools.
 A VPN isn’t necessary to access UMail, Canvas, Ultimate Kronos Group, Campus Information Services, and various other online services that can be accessed with a home internet connection or a U-supported wireless network like UConnect.